enthought/scimath/docs/source/units/unit_funcs.rst

 If no units are specified in the outputs or if no output string is given, then a regular scalar data type will be returned.

+It may be useful to define new units for use in a project and have them available throughout an application.
+This is done by :ref:`extending the unit parser <extend-unit-parser>` to handle user-defined units, described in the next section.